 Our editors independently research, test, and recommend the best products and services; you can learn more about our review process here.
 We may receive commissions on purchases made from our chosen links.

-Best Business: See Crowne Plaza Macau Rates at TripAdvisor "Specifically geared towards business guests and is conveniently located near the Chinese border gate and the Outer Harbor Ferry Terminal."
+- Best for Business: Crowne Plaza Macau – See Rates at TripAdvisor "Specifically geared towards business guests and is conveniently located near the Chinese border gate and the Outer Harbor Ferry Terminal."

 Best Overall: Hotel Sintra